Products vs tools

 Read this article before it's published

-Leave your email and I’ll send you an early draft
+Leave your email, and I'll send you an early draft